glenndehaan/unifi-voucher-site/README.md

 - **Receipt Printing**: Supports printing vouchers with 80mm thermal printers.
 - **Email Functionality**: Automatically send vouchers via SMTP.
 - **Localized Email/Print Templates** Fully localized templates, with support for multiple languages.
+- **QR-Code** The QR code functionality requires at least the printer option or the mailing option to be configured.

 ## Structure